Nationals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers square off against C.J.
-Abrams and the Washington Nationals on Tuesday at 7:05 PM ET.
+Wade Miley and MacKenzie Gore are the projected starters when the Milwaukee Brewers and the Washington Nationals square off on Wednesday at Nationals Park, at 1:05 PM ET.

-Oddsmakers list the Brewers as -155 moneyline favorites, while giving the underdog Nationals +125 moneyline odds to win.
-The game's over/under has been listed at 8.5 runs.
+Oddsmakers list the Brewers as -135 favorites on the moneyline, while giving the underdog Nationals +110 moneyline odds.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.